 I am a photographer, voice actor, and writer.
 I am unabashedly romantic and unapologetically sentimental.
 I share my digs with Scamper the Wookie Cat, a very conversational little combination of bunny rabbit white and tabby markings.
-I love being in vibrant cities like New York and London, as well as anywhere Alpine.
+I love being in vibrant cities like New York, Paris, and London, as well as anywhere Alpine.
 I enjoy trains and airplanes, and get attached to my cars.
 I love quality music and good movies.

 My photography includes Alpine and other landscapes, European, Canadian, and American cityscapes, including night scenes, railroad and aviation subjects, people, pets, the passing scene.

 In other words, I am easily inspired when a camera is at hand.

 In exhibiting my work, whether here or in galleries, I derive special pleasure in sharing with others the fruits of those otherwise solitary moments of looking through the viewfinder.

 I also enjoy sharing some of my photography/travel experiences at https://medium.com/@emberphoto

 Lately, I have been engaged in recording some audio stories of some of my favorite travel/photography experiences.
 You can listen by following the SoundCloud link on the right.
 I'd love to have you "come along" this way.
 Images relating to such podcasts are so noted.

 I hope you'll enjoy sampling my work, and I welcome your comments if a photo should inspire you.

 If you have followed my work here, you’ve perhaps been aware of the presence of more FILM images in the mix of late.

 There are two reasons: